Doy-lee/session-pro-backend/google.md

 subscriptions that have been cancelled don't have a grace period, as they do not auto-renew.

-**Because the expire time of a Pro Proof has the platform grace period duration baked into it, the backend can safely ignore these events as no changes need to be made to continue the user's entitlement**
+**Because the existence of a grace period on a user's subscription is known at the time the user's subscription renews, this event can be ignored.
+If a user enters a grace period they can request a grace period proof from the backend, the backend will sign these proofs as long as the user's subscription has its grace period enabled.
+The grace period is enabled as long as the user has not cancelled their subscription.**

 **The grace period must be at least 1 day, otherwise google will enforce a [Silent Grace Period](https://developer.android.com/google/play/billing/lifecycle/subscriptions#silent-grace-period)**